Lead generation is an indispensable part of business.

 If you don’t use the right strategies to target the right people, it is easy to spend months and see no result.

-I’ve pinpointed some of the biggest time-wasters and ways you can go through this lead-generation process quickly.
+We’ve pinpointed some of the biggest time-wasters and ways you can go through this lead-generation process quickly.

 Use the strategies, and you’ll see more leads of a higher quality, without a massive time investment.